-&lt;sup>21Provided that Erlang does not copy these shared immutable structures, which unfortunately does not seem to be currently the case with the vanilla virtual machine.
+&lt;sup>27Provided that Erlang does not copy these shared immutable structures, which unfortunately does not seem to be currently the case with the vanilla virtual machine.
 In a later version of WOOPER, the per-class table will be precompiled and shared as a module, thus fully removing that per-instance overhead.

-&lt;sup>22Measured with P=spawn(basic\utils, freeze, []), then basic\utils:get\process\size(P).
+Measured with P=spawn(basic\utils, freeze, []), then basic\utils:get\process\size(P).